-Thank you to all donors for participating in the Keystone Campaign to Grow our Toledo Campus!
+Thank you, donors, for participating in the Keystone Campaign to grow our Toledo campus!

 We are so excited to celebrate our new building during our recent dedication event.
 Students, staff, trustees, and dignitaries gathered at the Toledo Campus to commemorate the completion of the long-awaited gymnasium, enhanced art and music studios, additional classroom space, and a community tornado safe room.